Transformers as Intrinsic Optimizers: Forward Inference through the Energy Principle: Energy-Based Modifications of Attention

 where $\mW_{O,h}\in \sR^{d \times \frac{d}{H}}$, $\mW_{V,h}\in \sR^{\frac{d}{H} \times d}$ are parameters introduced to align with original ${\rm MHA}$ and the term $\frac{\eta}{H}$ is absorbed into these learnable parameters.
 We can see that the vector $\vb_h$ acts as a bias term, adjusting the update using variance information in the subspace.
 Moreover, to maintain stability, we set the temperature $T$ in the attention score $p_{i,h}$ as a head-wise learnable parameter with initialization as $\sqrt{2d_h}$ and the temperature in $\vb_h$ is treated in the similar way.
 We denote this structure as ${\rm MHA2nd1st}(\vz)$ as it is inspired by Newton’s method while approximating the inverse using first-order Taylor expansion.

 Note that although the computation of $\mM_h$ still involves a matrix inverse, it is shared across all queries and therefore only needs to be computed once, which does not introduce significant overhead.
 We can prioritize the computation of vector–vector inner products in $\vb_h$ to avoid performing matrix–vector multiplications.
 The total cost for $H$ heads is $O(Nd + d^2)$, sharing the same asymptotic complexity as standard attention despite a larger constant factor.
-In addition, note that since $\mW_{O,h} \mW_{V,h} \mM_h \in \sR^{d \times \frac{d}{H}}$, we can further simplify it into a learnable matrix $\mW_{O,h} \in \sR^{d \times \frac{d}{H}}$, which removes the need for both the parameter $\mW_{V,h}$ and the computation of $\mM_h$.
-We refer to this simplified structure as ${\rm MHA2nd1st\text{-}noV}$.

-In addition, since ${\rm MHA2nd1st}$ appears somewhat bulky, we also design a more light variant, which emphasizes using the information in the covariance matrix to adjust the update for each dimension.
+In addition, since ${\rm MHA2nd1st}$ appears somewhat bulky, we also design a more light variant that succinctly retains its core idea: using the information in the covariance matrix to adjust the update for each dimension.
 The form of this light variant is given by

 where $p_{i,h} = \frac{1}{Z_h}e^{\frac{\vz^T \mW_{Q,h}^T \mW_{K,h} \vh_i}{T}}$ and $\tau_h$ are learnable parameters for each head with initialization as $\tau_h = 0.01$.
 Compared with the original ${\rm MHA2nd1st}$, this light version computes the attention scores using direct inner products instead of Euclidean distances.
 At the same time, we also adopt the \textbf{parameterization-then-preconditioning} strategy to make the formulation deviate as little as possible from the original MHA.
 More details about the derivation can be seen in Appendix~\ref{app:MHAtten2nd}.